 - Newfold Digital is the largest web-hosting company for small businesses in the United States.
 The flagship brand of Newfold Digital is Bluehost.
 Bluehost has over 2 million customers and is one of the most popular web hosting companies for beginners and small businesses.

 - There are 359.8 million active domain name registrations as of Q3 2019.
 The most popular domain names are .com and .net TLDs.

 - WordPress powers 40% of the top 10 million sites on the web.
 WordPress is a Content Management System (CMS) that allows webmasters to quickly create a website and manage content on a website.
 Notable websites like TechCrunch, the Government of Sweden, and The Rolling Stones all use WordPress.

 - 100,000 websites are hacked every day.
 90% of hacked websites run an outdated version of WordPress.

 The start of the Internet started in the early 1960s when Paul Baran began researching packet switching, one of the core technologies behind the Internet.
 Packet switching enables the contraction of digital networks that are flexible, reliable, and affordable.
 This is unlike circuit-switched networks of the past, which powered analog telephone networks.

-Development of the Internet continued in to the late 1960s and 1970s with the creation of ARPANET, which was the first packet-switching network to implement the TCP/IP protocol.
-This protocol specifics how data should be transmitted, routed, and received.
+Development of the Internet continued into the late 1960s and 1970s with the creation of ARPANET, which was the first packet-switching network to implement the TCP/IP protocol.
+This protocol specifies how data should be transmitted, routed, and received.